Position

 • Diagnose and troubleshoot technical issues to identify and resolve problems.

-• Conduct regular inspections and tests to ensure the proper functioning of equipment.
+• Conduct regular inspections to ensure all equipment is in proper working condition.

 • Maintain accurate records of maintenance activities and repairs performed.